Biden has massive climate plans. Where will he find the money to fund them?

 If the definition of carbon storage were altered to include farmers and storing carbon in the soil, then farmers might switch their practices, Harbourt said.
 Right now, the cost of 45Q is minimal: $600 million over five years or $2.3 billion over 10 years.
 But with a flurry of corporate commitments to erase their greenhouse gas emissions, executives are looking harder at carbon capture.

-The administration is also seeking to boost spending on science and research, hoping for a breakthrough on energy storage that would make renewables easier to use and manage.
+The incoming administration is also seeking to boost spending on science and research, hoping for a breakthrough on energy storage that would make renewables easier to use and manage.
 The Energy Department, which runs 17 national laboratories, is home to much of the administration’s science budget.
-The president could substantially increase spending in that area.
+Biden could substantially increase spending in that area.

 One example: The administration could bolster the Advanced Research Projects Agency–Energy program, which President George W. Bush created.
 Trump tried in vain to close down ARPA-E every year, but the popular program’s budget has nonetheless grown from $291 million in 2016 to $425 million in 2020.
 Biden has proposed creating an ARPA-C, a cross-departmental agency on climate.